daejah-atkinson/2048-Browser-Game/README.md

 <ul>
   <li>Allow for user to continue playing the game past 2048</li>
   <li>Allow for user to choose the colors of their game tiles based off of theme packages</li>
+  <li>Animate the tiles so they appear to be sliding on the board</li>
   </ul>